-Are you 16-19 years old?
+Are you aged 16-19?
 Do you need support with your learning and/or social skills?
 Did you attend a specialist school or get help from a teacher's aide in class?
 The Certificate I in Work Education will help you learn the skills you will need to be successful at work.

 You will take part in subjects and projects that will help you develop: job-seeking skills, work-readiness skills, time-management skills, personal presentation skills, team-work and communication skills.

 You may also be able to study one of these courses as part of your program: SIT10216 Certificate I in Hospitality; AHC10316 Certificate I in Horticulture; or SIR10116 Certificate I in Retail Services.

 Find out more about our Integrated Practical Placement (IPP) program and the industry streams available for this course.

 You will study in groups of 10.
 The course includes 30 days of work placement and a two-night camp.

 Monday to Friday, 9.15am-3pm, plus six weeks of work placement.